awsdocs/amazon-appstream2-developer-guide/doc_source/set-up-stacks-fleets.md

 Users are considered idle when they stop providing keyboard or mouse input during their streaming session\.
 File uploads and downloads, audio in, audio out, and pixels changing do not qualify as user activity\.
 If users continue to be idle after the time interval in **Idle disconnect timeout in minutes** elapses, they are disconnected\.
    + For **Minimum capacity**, choose a minimum number of instances for your fleet based on the minimum number of expected concurrent users\.
    + For **Maximum capacity**, choose a maximum number of instances for your fleet based on the maximum number of expected concurrent users\.
+   + For **Scaling details \(Advanced\)**, specify the scaling policies that AppStream 2\.0 uses to increase and decrease the capacity of your fleet\.
+Note that the size of your fleet is limited by the minimum and maximum capacity that you specified\.
+For more information, see [Fleet Auto Scaling for Amazon AppStream 2\.0](autoscaling.md)\.
-   + **IAM role \(Advanced\)**: When you apply an IAM role from your account to an AppStream 2\.0 fleet instance, you can make AWS API requests from the fleet instance without manually managing AWS credentials\.
+   + For **IAM role \(Advanced\)**, when you apply an IAM role from your account to an AppStream 2\.0 fleet instance, you can make AWS API requests from the fleet instance without manually managing AWS credentials\.
 To apply an IAM role, do either of the following:
      + To use an existing IAM role in your AWS account, choose the role that you want to use from the **IAM role** list\.
 The role must must be accessible from the fleet instance\.
 For more information, see [Configuring an Existing IAM Role to Use With AppStream 2\.0 Streaming Instances](using-iam-roles-to-grant-permissions-to-applications-scripts-streaming-instances.md#configuring-existing-iam-role-to-use-with-streaming-instances)\.
      + To create a new IAM role, choose **Create new IAM role** and follow the steps in [How to Create an IAM Role to Use With AppStream 2\.0 Streaming Instances](using-iam-roles-to-grant-permissions-to-applications-scripts-streaming-instances.md#how-to-create-iam-role-to-use-with-streaming-instances)\.

-   + For **Scaling details**, specify the scaling policies that AppStream 2\.0 uses to increase and decrease the capacity of your fleet\.
-Note that the size of your fleet is limited by the minimum and maximum capacity that you specified\.
-For more information, see [Fleet Auto Scaling for Amazon AppStream 2\.0](autoscaling.md)\.
+1. Choose **Next**\.

 1. For **Step 4: Configure Network**, do the following:
    + To add internet access for fleet instances in a VPC with a public subnet, choose **Default Internet Access**\.
 If you are providing internet access by using a NAT gateway, leave **Default Internet Access** unselected\.
 For more information, see [Internet Access](internet-access.md)\.